robb-j/gruber/config/index.md

 A **Pattern** I follow is to assume the app is in `development` mode, then when I build the app as a container set the `NODE_ENV` variable to production.
 When running as a container it assumes it is in production and runs the extra checks.

+While a **Pattern**, it is strongly recommended to call [preventExtraction](/core/#preventextraction) on your configuration value to prevent any accidental exposure of your credentials.
+If credentials are console.log-ed or passed to JSON.stringify it will throw an error isntead.
+This is likely to happen under the hood in the 1.0 release.